 - (1) the conduct must be by a law enforcement officer or a private person acting at the direction of a police officer, and

 - (2) the actor must intrude into an area where a reasonable expectation of privacy exists.

 The expectation of privacy must be one held by the individual subject to the search and be accepted as reasonable by the courts.
 Examples of places where there a reasonable expectation of privacy exists include homes, hotel rooms, automobiles, closed and locked containers, and certain public places like restrooms or phone booths, and more.

 In regard to motor vehicles, the U.S. Supreme Court has ruled that police may search a car without a warrant as long as police have probable cause to believe the vehicle contains evidence of a crime or contraband.
 This is due to the fact that cars are mobile, and therefore, have the capability or moving away and disappearing, both from the scene and even the jurisdiction before a search warrant may be obtained.

 Similarly, cars are highly regulated because they travel public roads with occupants and contents in plain view, all of which dilute any reasonable expectation of privacy.
-If police have probable cause to search a vehicle, they may search anywhere inside the vehicle where evidence of the crime may exist.
-This includes the passenger compartment, trunk, glove compartment, under the hood and any containers, whether locked or not, inside the vehicle.
+If the police have probable cause to search a vehicle, they may search anywhere inside the vehicle where evidence of the crime may exist.
+This includes the passenger compartment, trunk, glove compartment, under the hood, and any containers, whether locked or not, inside the vehicle.
 This is “the automobile exception” to the warrant requirement.
 If no “probable cause” to believe evidence of a crime is in the car, however, the police may not search areas of the car not within plain view, unless they fear for their lives and have cause to believe the driver or a passenger may obtain a weapon from the place searched to be used against them.

-For example, a driver could reach into console next to his seat for a weapon, but not easily reach into the truck for a gun.
+For example, a driver could reach into the console next to his seat for a weapon, but not easily reach into the truck for a gun.